camitz/CloudWatchAppender/README.md

 # Configuration

 CloudWatchAppender is easy to configure in web.config or app.config.
 If you've been using log4net you, probably already have the section and some of the elements defined.
-The following will divert all your logs events to CloudWatch.
+The following will direct all your logs events to CloudWatch.
 It will send a value of 1 with unit "Count".
 The default metric name as well as namespace is "CloudWatchAppender".

     <log4net>
         <appender name="CloudWatchAppender" type="CloudwatchAppender.CloudwatchAppender, CloudwatchAppender">